-It was a strange situation any way you sliced it.
-Despite the increasing radicalism of her rhetoric, Ching-ling herself continued to live a decidedly bourgeois lifestyle not very far removed from the one enjoyed by her siblings.
-Her living room became one of Shanghai’s more eminent salons, with people like George Bernard Shaw and Lin Yutang (the most prominent contemporary Chinese literary voice in English, whose cogent observations about his people we have met before in these pages) passing regularly through her doors.
+Soong Ching-Ling struck many as a woman of contradictions.
+Despite the increasing radicalism of her rhetoric, she herself continued to live a decidedly bourgeois lifestyle not very far removed from the one enjoyed by her siblings.
+Her living room became one of Shanghai’s more eminent salons, with people like George Bernard Shaw and Lin Yutang passing regularly through her doors.
 Her modes of dress and decorating were the height of Western fashion, and she often preferred to converse in English even when among Chinese friends; her very best friends called her Suzy, the nickname she had picked up during her university days in the United States.
 Her relations with her siblings as well were cordial on a personal level; their opposing political views seldom disturbed the equanimity of their afternoon teas, even as armies were clashing and men were dying in the thousands elsewhere in the country over those same differences of opinion.
-It struck Westerners especially as bizarre beyond comprehension; most threw up their hands and chalked it up to an Oriental orientation toward the world and its conflicts that was hopelessly beyond their ken.

 How did the Reds dress?
 Eat?
 Play?
 Love?
 Work?
 What were their marriage laws?
 Were women “nationalized,” as Kuomintang publicists asserted?
 What was a Chinese Red factory?
 A Red dramatic society?
 How did they organize their economy?
 What about public health, recreation, education, Red culture?